 Sarka‘s talk on food photography.
 Regula and I were sitting in the front row, eyes stuck on her to give her courage, but she did not need it.
 I am very sentimental, you know this, but my eyes filled with proud tears, seeing her so self-confident, professional and fun, explaining the role of light with simplicity.
 Yet I knew she had slept just a few hours… we ere so proud!

 If you’ve been so patient to follow me till here, the final reward, a recipe.
-I took it as an exercise, trying to take a clean and simple picture, choosing reluctantly just one shot (the other one is can be found on my Flickr, I’m cheating now!).
+I took it as an exercise, trying to take a clean and simple picture, choosing reluctantly just one shot.
 Besides, salads are lately my comfort lunch.
 I can whip up a meal in no time: cut some vegetables, add some crumbled cheese or a few beans, then play with the dressing, because a salad can be everything but boring.
 I often choose soy sauce and wasabi when I want an oriental hint, or my favourite option, mustard: half a teaspoon of strong English mustard can turn an everyday salad into an heady experience.

 In this early autumn salad I mixed a generous handful of thinly sliced bitter radicchio, balanced by a few mustard glazed carrots, the leftover of a previous photo shoot, and some crumbled feta, extremely tasty.
 The cooking of carrots is quite long, you can shorten the preparation by boiling or steaming carrots in a pressure cooker and seasoning them with the same vinaigrette.
 The choice is now yours: you can eat them as they are or roast them for about ten minutes in the oven.